What is She Runs: Cardiff all about?

 Kat W

 I live in Canton but spent most of my ‘growing up’ years in Whitchurch.
-I’m currently a PhD researcher and postgraduate researcher tutor at Cardiff University.
-I’m also a mum of two boys, 11 and 15.
+I’m currently a PhD researcher at Cardiff University.
+I’m also a mum of two boys.

-I am a trail runner at heart and love nothing more than getting muddy by running through puddles, stomping up hills, and doing some cow dodging (unless they’re on a tiny path, but that’s another story).
-I’m an ultra runner, but only once so far.
-Next year’s 40-mile VOGUM will make it twice.
+I am a trail runner at heart and love nothing more than getting muddy by running through puddles, stomping up hills, and doing some cow dodging.
+I’m a multiple ultra runner thanks to the support of She Runs Cardiff, and everyone’s unwavering belief (women supporting women is a truly wonderful thing).

 Ruth